CrudeCoconut/Diabetes_Dataset/README.md

 # Diabetes_Dataset

 ## Objective
-The purpose of this repo is to explore the diabetes dataset to train different models.
+The purpose of this repo is to play around with the diabetes dataset.

 ### Methods Used
 * Decision Trees